-Have you been itching to build a snow fort?
-With the FUN LITTLE TOYS 4 Pieces Snow Toy Molds, you and your kids can make bricks of snow that are ready-to-use for your fort-building purposes.
+With the FUN LITTLE TOYS snow toy molds, you and your kids can make bricks of snow and build a fort.
 During the warmer months, they can also be used to build sandcastles.
 Buy it here.

-Snow days just aren’t the same without a little bit of sledding.
-The A-DUDU Snow Tube is a huge, 47-inch inflatable snow sled that can handle a full day of snowy fun.
-This heavy-duty tube can deflate for easy storage, and its two-layer design ensures that it can take a beating.
+Snow days just aren’t the same without sledding.
+The Snow Tube – Super Big 47 Inch Inflatable Snow Sled can handle a full day of snowy fun.
+This heavy-duty tube’s two-layer design ensures that it can take a beating, and it can deflate for easy storage.
 Buy it here.